harman8055v/dhrmsthi/PASSWORD_RESET_SINGLE_SOURCE_OF_TRUTH.md

 2. **Click Reset Link**
    - Click link in email
-   - Should see password reset form immediately
+   - Should see password reset form after ~2 seconds
    - URL should have `?code=xxx` parameter

 3. **Enter New Password**